Together in Christ: 'Purify Me, Please!' — Psalm 51:7-8

 Key Thought

-Our relationship verse today comes from David's confession and prayer after his multiple, grievous sins against Uriah, Bathsheba, and God.
+Our relationship verses today come from David's confession and prayer after his multiple, grievous sins against Uriah, Bathsheba, and God.
 [1] Nathan confronted David with a powerful story of abuse.
-Nathan's story greatly angered David, Israel's powerful King.
+Nathan's story greatly angered David, Israel's powerful king.
 Nathan then made clear that David was the guilty one.
 He had been the abuser of Bathsheba in his adultery, and the murderer of her husband, Uriah.
 [2] David was completely convicted of his sin and his guilt.
-However, Nathan pointed out that God would not let such abuse of power go without consequences.
+However, Nathan conveyed God's message that He would not let such abuse of power go without consequences.
 [3] David was broken because of his sins and further broken by knowing their consequences.
 That's the hard news David faced, and that hard news would play out over the remainder of his life.

-As disciples of Jesus, we can trust that God forgives, purifies us, and removes our guilt from us.
-[7] Our Abba Father loves us and longs to bring us back home to himself.
-No matter the mess we have made of our lives — before we came to Christ or after we began to follow Christ — God longs for us to know that our previous sin is gone: that is what we once were.
-[8] Now, however, Christ presents us to the hosts of heaven as God's pure, beloved children.
+As disciples of Jesus, just as was true for David, we can trust that God forgives us, purifies us, and removes our guilt from us.
+[7] Our Abba Father loves us and longs to bring us back home to Himself.
+No matter the mess we have made of our lives - either before we came to Christ or after we began to follow Christ - God longs for us to know that our previous sin is gone: That sinful status is what we once were, but are no longer.
+[8] Now, Christ presents us to the hosts of heaven as God's pure, beloved children.
 [9] Let's rejoice in God's grace.
 Let's rejoice in God's forgiveness.
 Let's invite others to God's salvation party and sing of God's amazing love!
 [10]

 Today's Prayer

-Holy God, thank you for Your forgiveness and cleansing.
+Holy God, thank You for Your forgiveness and cleansing.
 I know that I am clean in Your sight and pleasing to You.
 Thank You for sending Jesus to show what full forgiveness and cleansing mean.
-Thank you, Jesus, for presenting me to the Father as fully holy and clean because of Your loving sacrifice for my sin.
+Thank You, Jesus, for presenting me to the Father as fully holy and clean because of Your loving sacrifice for my sin.
 Open my heart and lips to joyously declare Your love, mercy, and grace that have re-made me.
-Please accept my adoration, praise, and thanksgiving for all you have done for me.
-In Jesus' name, I praise You.
+Please accept my adoration, praise, and thanksgiving for all You have done for me.
+I praise You.
 Amen.

 Related Scripture Readings